Toward an Efficient Multi-class Classification in an Open Universe: Conclusion

 \section{Conclusion}

-In this paper, we addressed a fundamental problem in machine learning and artificial intelligence namely open-set classification where it is possible to encounter, in prediction, instances of classes that were unseen in training which better fits many real world applications.
-In open-set classification, it is necessary to define a decision boundary for each class that envelops its instances and resembles its distribution.
-The definition of such class boundary is difficult as it should offer the best trade-off between generalization to detect test instances that belong to a training class but slightly deviate from its distribution, and specialization to reject unknown instances that do not resemble any known class distribution.
-In many real world applications where the closed-world hypothesis does not hold, it is important to prevent misclassifying instances that do not resemble any known class distribution, and raise the attention of experts to address them separately, preventing a misclassification.
-We introduced Galaxy-X, an approach for open-set multi-class classification.
-Galaxy-X encapsulates each class with a minimum bounding hyper-sphere that resembles the class distribution by enclosing all of its instances.
-In such manner, our method is able to distinguish instances resembling previously seen classes from those that are unknown.
-Galaxy-X presents high flexibility by a softening parameter that allows extending or shrinking class boundaries adding more generalization or specialization to the classification models.
-Experimental results on classification of handwriting digits and face recognition show the efficiency of Galaxy-X in open-set classification compared to gold standard approaches from the literature.
+In this paper, we addressed a fundamental problem in machine learning and data mining namely open-set classification.
+In many real-world applications where the closed-world hypothesis does not hold, it is important to prevent misclassifying instances that do not resemble any known class distribution, and raise the attention of experts to address them separately.
+We introduced Galaxy-X, an open-set multi-class classifier.
+Galaxy-X encapsulates each class with a minimum bounding hyper-sphere that allows it to distinguish instances that resemble training classes from those that are of unknown ones.
+Galaxy-X presents a high flexibility through a softening parameter that allows extending or shrinking class boundaries to add more generalization or specialization to the classification models.
+Experimental results on the classification of handwriting digits and face recognition show the efficiency of Galaxy-X in open-set classification compared to gold standard approaches from the literature.
 An interesting future work is to propose a model for non spherical classes in order to avoid the risk of over-generalization in empty regions of the hyper-sphere.

-An interesting future work is to propose a representation model for non spherical like shaped classes in order to avoid the risk of over-generalization in empty regions of the hyper-sphere.
-Furthermore, another direction is to develop an estimation method for a fast discovery of the optimal (or near optimal) $\delta$, avoiding a greedy search across all possibilities.
-A preliminary idea is to examine the classification error on instances that are close (to some extent) to class boundaries with different $\delta$ values.
-The classification error will only be approximated on this small portion of instances allowing a quick estimation of optimal $\delta$.
-The search ends when an optimal performance is reached with respect to an evaluation measure.